KubeRocketCI/docs/versioned_docs/version-3.14/operator-guide/microsoft-entra/oauth2-proxy-authentication.md

   <link rel="canonical" href="https://docs.kuberocketci.io/docs/operator-guide/microsoft-entra/oauth2-proxy-authentication" />
 </head>

-This guide provides instructions on how to configure OAuth2-proxy for the Tekton Dashboard with OIDC authentication using Microsoft Entra as the Identity Provider.
+Configure OAuth2-Proxy to enforce Microsoft Entra OIDC single sign-on for the Tekton Dashboard.
+This guide covers registering the app in Microsoft Entra, mapping Entra groups to dashboard access, and deploying the OAuth2-Proxy Helm chart.
+It also applies if you're securing Nexus, which uses OAuth2-Proxy as its authentication front end — see the [Nexus SSO guide](./nexus-authentication.md).

-## Prerequisites
+## Prerequisites for OAuth2-Proxy SSO with Microsoft Entra

 Before you begin, make sure the following prerequisites are met: